 South Korea routinely circumcises boys.
-Besides being false, this statement is disingenuous.
-DOC opposes circumcision for all boys - not just babies, and for any reason, including religion.
+Here DOC is being not just mendacious - but disingenuous.
+DOC opposes circumcision for all boys at any age and for any reason.

 The “perfectly normal” foreskin provides a moist environment - at the entrance to the urinary tract - ideal for harmful bacteria to thrive.
 Science-based studies show that circumcision has no significant effect on sexual performance or pleasure.

 Benefits of circumcision include: prevention of phimosis; lower risk of balanitis, urinary tract infection, and penile cancer; and better hygiene.
 Pain can be managed with anesthesia.
 The risk of a significant foreskin complication is 25 times greater than the risk of a significant circumcision complication.
 Scientific evidence does not show that circumcision affects maternal-child bonding.

 The American Academy of Pediatrics, American Medical Association, American Urological Association, American College of Obstetricians and Gynecologists, American College of Nurse-Midwives, U.S. Centers for Disease Control, Canadian Paediatric Society, Royal Australasian College of Physicians, and World Health Organization all agree that parents have a right to choose circumcision for their newborn sons.

 Here are several additional examples from the DOC website that are false, misleading, hysterical, and potentially harmful.